-Proposition 8.1.
-Suppose that A is a ring and that R and S are A-algebras (rings with maps $A \to R$ , $A \to S$ ).
-Then for every other ring C with maps $f: R \to C$ and $g: S \to C$ making the diagram commute there exists a unique map of rings $\phi$ as above making the diagram commute.
+Proposition 8.9.
+Suppose that A is a ring and that R and S are A-algebras (rings with maps $A \rightarrow R, A \rightarrow S$).
+Then for every other ring C with maps $f: R \rightarrow C$ and $g: S \rightarrow C$ making the diagram commute there exists a unique map of rings φ as above making the diagram commute.

 Proof.
-This follows easily from the other universal (bilinear) property for modules we already mentioned. $\Box$
+This follows easily from the other universal (bilinear) property for modules we already mentioned. \Box